 Unprotected sex (without use of a condom)History of sexually transmitted diseases

-The symptoms of urethral syndrome are similar to those of urethritis.
-Symptoms may include: Pain and/or burning while urinatingDifficulty urinating (especially after intercourse)
+Urethral syndrome may cause: Pain and/or burning while urinatingDifficulty urinating (especially after intercourse)

 Increase in urinary:

 FrequencyUrgencyBlood in the urineSwelling and/or tenderness in the groinPain during intercourse

 In men, uretheral syndrome may specifically cause: Discharge from the penisBlood in semenPain during ejaculationSwollen and/or tender testicles

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 It will include a pelvic exam.
 Urethral syndrome is usually diagnosed when symptoms of urethritis are present without evidence of an infection.

 Tests may include: Urine tests or urethral swab tests for lab studyTests for sexually transmitted diseasesCystoscopy